 Choosing an artists’ paintbrush probably sounds like it should be straightforward enough but as with many art materials, the choice on offer can be overwhelming!
-Learning the lexicon of different shapes helped me to choose more effectively, whether buying in an art store or online.
+Learning the lexicon of different shapes helped me to choose brushes more effectively.
 Here’s a list of the different brush head shapes you’ll come across and their suitability for different mediums including oils, acrylic or watercolour paint.

-One point to be aware of is that there’s no industry standard for naming the different types of brush shape, resulting in the confusion that beginners experience when trying to buy brushes.
-Characterful names for brush shapes emerged from different painting traditions (see for example the ‘Rigger’ brush shape which derives from the type of brush traditionally used for painting the rigging of ships) Usually the names are applied by manufacturers reasonably consistently but there are confusing overlaps: for example the terms ‘Rigger’ ‘Liner’ and ‘Script’ brush technically have different meanings but are sometimes applied interchangeably.
+Characterful names for brush shapes have emerged over time from various different painting traditions (the ‘Rigger’ brush shape, for example, derives from the type of brush traditionally used for painting the rigging of ships).
+This has resulted in the fact that there isn’t any industry standard for describing different brush types, and whilst the names are applied by manufacturers reasonably consistently, there are sometimes confusing overlaps.
+For example although the terms ‘Rigger’ ‘Liner’ and ‘Script’ technically describe slightly different shapes of brush head, they are often applied interchangeably.

-Manufacturers may also make up new and more modern descriptions to make them sound less mysterious: for instance traditional ‘Bright’ brushes are now sometimes rechristened as ‘Short Flats’.
-Sometimes a brush shape may also be named differently depending on what sort of bristles or hairs it is made from.
-The ‘Flat’ brush is sometimes called a ‘Wash’ brush if made with very soft bristles and designed for watercolour painting, even though it’s really an identical shape to a flat.
+Manufacturers may also make up new, modern descriptions for brush shapes: for instance traditional ‘Bright’ brushes are now sometimes rechristened more descriptively as ‘Short Flats’ by the companies that produce them.
+Sometimes a brush shape may also be named differently depending on what sort of bristles or hairs it contains.
+For example the ‘Flat’ brush and ‘Wash’ brush are identical in shape, but a brush is only called a ‘Wash’ if it is designed for watercolour painting and is made from very soft hairs.

-This numbering system doesn’t relate to any set measurement, it’s simply a scale that each manufacturer establishes for their own range and so a ‘size 1′ brush in one range may be different in size to a similarly numbered brush in another.
-Numbers relate only to other numbers within the scale for each range.
-If you’re lucky a brush ranges’ marketing information will include a photograph of the brush against a ruled scale so you can see the dimensions of the head of your brush.
-Otherwise buying brushes sight unseen online can mean that it’s difficult to know the exact size of the brush you are ordering.
+Where a numerical system is used, it’s important to note that once again there is no industry standard or set measurement for each grade of the scale.
+Manufacturers establish their own scale relating to each brush range, and therefore a size 1 brush in one range may be different in size to a similarly numbered brush in another.
+If you’re lucky the marketing images for a brush will include a photograph of it placed against a ruled scale, so you can see the dimensions of the head.
+If not, then buying brushes ‘sight unseen’ online can mean that it’s difficult to know the exact size of the brush you are ordering.

 The Flat brush